SundhedOpdateretmarts 26, 2026

 • Asian individuals 77.9%

 Evidence-based care can effectively promote the screening and treatment of HPV-related cancers, but disparities exist.
 Black and Hispanic populations, as well as women in low-resource areas, are much less likely to have access to evidence-based care and, thus, have higher rates of mortality.
-This finding is significant, since access to evidence-based care contributes to differences in patient outcomes and that the outcome of cancer is preventable.
+This finding is significant, since access to evidence-based care contributes to differences in patient outcomes.

 Fostering a healthy patient-provider relationship